Many-Body Anderson Metal-Insulator Transition using Kicked Quantum Gases: Abstract

 \section{Abstract}

-Understanding the interplay of interactions and disorder in quantum transport poses long-standing fundamental challenges for theory and experiment.
-Despite remarkable advances using ultracold atomic platforms combining atomic interactions with spatially disordered lattices, many-body effects on quantum transport phenomena in high-dimensional disordered systems, such as the three-dimensional ($d=3$) Anderson metal-insulator transition (MIT), have largely remained unexplored.
-Here we utilize a momentum space lattice platform using quasi-periodically kicked ultracold atomic gases as a quantum simulator to experimentally investigate the role of many-body interactions in the $d=3$ Anderson MIT.
-We observe interaction-driven sub-diffusive delocalization and find a divergence of the delocalization onset time as kick strength approaches the many-body phase boundary.
-By modifying the kick quasi-periodicity, we demonstrate interaction-driven sub-diffusion in $d=2$ and $d=4$.
-Our numerical simulations using a mean-field treatment exhibit an interaction-induced shift of the $d=3$ transition boundary and many-body delocalization dynamics, that are both in qualitative agreement with experimental observations.
-However, there are significant quantitative deviations between experiment and mean-field theory which increase with higher interaction strengths, calling for further study of the underlying many-body physics.
+Understanding the interplay of interactions and disorder in quantum transport poses long-standing scientific challenges, with many-body quantum transport phenomena in high-dimensional disordered systems remaining largely unexplored experimentally.
+We utilize a momentum space lattice platform using quasi-periodically kicked ultracold atomic gases to experimentally investigate many-body effects on the three-dimensional Anderson metal-insulator transition.
+We observe interaction-driven sub-diffusion and a divergence of delocalization onset time on approaching the many-body phase boundary.
+Mean-field numerical simulations are in qualitative agreement with experimental observations.

 Conceived more than sixty years ago, the celebrated Anderson picture of electron transport in the presence of disorder \cite{ande58,abra79} predicts localization in one and two dimensions ($d=1,2$), and delocalization in $d>2$ below a critical minimum disorder, demarcating a metal-insulator transition (MIT).
 How inter-particle interactions compete with disorder during quantum transport has since been the subject of intense theoretical scrutiny \cite{flei80,natt03,gorn05,bask06} with to-date unresolved questions surrounding the fate of localized states in the presence of interactions.
 Landmark experiments within the last fifteen years with ultracold atoms in spatially disordered optical lattices have observed interaction-driven transport phenomena, such as sub-diffusive delocalization \cite{deis10,luci11}, many-body localization \cite{schr15,lusc17,luki19,kond15}, and a finite temperature Bose glass-superfluid transition \cite{meld16}.
-However, the effects of many-body interactions on quantum transport phenomena in high-dimensional disordered systems, such as the $d=3$ Anderson MIT \cite{chab08,kond11,jend12}, has largely remained unexplored experimentally.
+However, the effects of many-body interactions on quantum transport phenomena in high-dimensional disordered systems, such as the $d=3$ Anderson MIT \cite{chab08,kond11,jend12}, have largely remained unexplored experimentally.